 Your ChannelReply app should already be open in Shopify.
-If not, return to that page in Shopify by going to Apps > Manage private apps > ChannelReply.
+If not, go to Apps > App and sales channel settings > Develop apps > ChannelReply and select the “API credentials” tab.

 If you use Re:amaze, you will also need to select a channel/brand.
 Choose the best channel for this Shopify account.
 If the channel you need is missing from the dropdown, read our guide to assigning Re:amaze brands.

 Once all fields are filled in, click “TEST CONNECTION.”

 If you see any errors, double-check the information and try again.
 Contact us for help if you have trouble connecting.